theOnkar/php-redis/README.md

 # php-redis
 How to connect to Redis from PHP and basic operation.

-This is a basic php-redis connection script.
+This is a basic php-redis connection script. \n
 You need the redis-php drivers installed and configured in the php/bin and php.ini There are 2 files: red1.php and red_conn.php red_conn.php is where the connection to redis is made.